ShenyiCui/dcbbookings/README.md

 As a room admin you will see 4 options in the viewport when a period is selected.
 #### Quickbook
 ```
 Quickbook functions as a quickway to book a period.
 Booking can be achieved from a single click of a button without the need to provide a description or reason for the booking.
-However do note that depending on the booking rights set by the user, some students or even teachers may be required to get approval from the admin user before they're allowed to book the room.
+However do note that depending on the booking rights set by the user -
+  some students or even teachers may be required to get approval from the admin user before they're allowed to book the room.
 ```
 #### Book Recurring
 ```